MrDesjardins/stockgame/README.md

 - [x] Read CSV and load prices into the database
 - [x] Create a simple API that returns the stock price for a given date
 - [x] Create a Makefile
+- [x] Draw on a Canvas the price of a stock
+- [x] Allow the user to draw on the canvas (only after the stock price)